 Soft Fruit Update

-What that means is if you want to enjoy cherries you'd better be making a trip to the store soon.
-That's today's Fruit Grower Report.
-I'm Greg Martin on the Ag Information Network of the West.
+That’s today’s Fruit Grower Report.
+I’m Greg Martin on the Ag Information Network of the West.